10 Essential Tips for Surviving Your First Year of Small Business

 If you have heard of the naysayers, you would yourself have realized that 90% of the new businesses are destined to face the failure stage.
 However, the reality is much much brighter than this saying.

 As per the U.S. Bureau of Labor, 75% of new businesses survive in the first year, 69% survive the first two years, and 50% make it to five years.
-It’s like you have 50-50 chances of surviving and reaching the goal.
+And, around 82% small business fails due to cash flow problem.
+So, It’s like you have 50-50 chances of surviving and reaching the goal.
 Still, don’t sit back and let chances dictate the way of getting success for your business.

 If you are looking for some tips for surviving in the very first year of your business, then this article would help you to achieve your goal and vision.